 It is clear that anything that affects the size and shape of the vocal cords, or interferes with air passing through them, will affect the voice.

-Many minor infections will cause a temporary swelling of the cords, known as laryngitis, producing a hoarse voice.
-This can become a chronic problem for people who spend a lot of time in dusty atmospheres, are exposed to smoke or who use their voice excessively (for example, singers).
+- Inflammation of the larynx — laryngitis.
+Many minor infections can cause temporary inflammation and swelling of the cords, known as laryngitis, producing a hoarse voice.
+Straining your voice can also cause hoarseness for a few days.
+This can become a chronic problem for people who: have allergies; are exposed to smoke; have problems with reflux (gastro-oesophageal reflux disease); drink alcohol excessively; or use their voice excessively (for example, singers or teachers).

-Hormone changes affect the voice.
-This is why boys' voices ‘break’ around puberty, some pregnant women notice a deeper voice and older men sometimes have a squeaky voice.
-Lack of thyroid hormone causes swelling of the vocal cords and a husky voice.
+- Hormone changes can affect the voice.
+This is why boys' voices ‘break’ around puberty and some pregnant women notice a deeper voice.
+Lack of thyroid hormone sometimes causes swelling of the vocal cords and a husky voice.

-Damage to the nerves to the larynx can interfere with movement of the vocal cords and affect speech.
-Occasionally, psychological factors are present that result in altered speech.
+- Damage to the nerves to the larynx can interfere with movement of the vocal cords and affect speech.

 If you, or someone you know, has had a persistent change to their voice it is wise to seek medical advice to be sure there is no serious cause.